Krisjlim/holbertonschool-zero_day/0x01-emacs/README.md

-command to open from emacs
+-command to open from emacs
+-what is the command to save a file